dkharazi/oldnotes/unsupervised_learning/05_hierarchical_clustering.md

 - The single-link method is another approach for minimizing the sum-of-squares in hierarchical agglomerative clustering
 - The single-link clustering method can handle any cluster shape
 - However, the single-link clustering method doesn't care about compactness or size-balance
-- Therefore, the single-link clustering method should only be used for separation
+- Instead, the single-link clustering method should only be used if we care about separation (of distance)
 - The single-link clustering method merges clusters only if two points are close enough
 - The algorithm for the single-link method is the following:
 	1. Start with each point in a cluster by itself (sum-of-squares = 0)